particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 {{!-- See ch25559 --}}

 ### From the Particle Web IDE

+If you are currently using the Web IDE and want to migrate to using Workbench, you can use the [Web IDE Export Tool](/tools/device-programming/web-ide-exporter/) to export your projects for use with Workbench.

 One big change from the Web IDE is the lack of the icon bar on the left.
 Most replacements are available from the Command Palette (`cmd+shift+p` on Mac OS or `ctrl+shift+p` on Linux and Windows).